dgarros/netdevops-survey/README.md

 ## Core Team
 * Francois Caen
 * Damien Garros

+# 2016 Edition

+The first edition of the netdevops survey took place in Fall 2016
+* The raw results are available in the results folder in TSV format or in a SQLite database

+## Core Team
+- Jason Frazier
+- David Barroso
+- Pete Lumbis
+- Jason Edelman
+- Senthil Kumar Ganesan
+- Damien Garros

+# Project Organization

 ## Tools Selection and Requirements
 The netdevops survey can be broken down in 4 steps, each with it's own set of requirements